balderdashy/sails-docs/concepts/ORM/errors.md

 ### Adapter error

 Adapter errors usually indicate a problem in the underlying adapter, and not in the request itself.
 This can happen when a database goes offline, when there is a permission issue, because of some database-specific edge case, or (more rarely) a bug in the adapter.
+This kind of error will have `name: 'AdapterError'`.

 The one time an adapter error _is_ the result of a problem with the request is when there is a uniqueness constraint violation.

-In the case of a problem with the adapter, the error will have `name: 'AdapterError'`.

 ##### Uniqueness